Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Status Notes

-Focus Blast Fighting Standard charged Core coverage move
+Focus Blast Fighting Standard Charged Move Main coverage option in raids

 • Fast: Poison Jab